🪟 The this Keyword in JavaScript

 - By default,

-inside functions (not called as a method) isundefined
+thisinside functions (not called as a method) isundefined.

 Tip

-An empty JS file is the shortest possible JS program, since it still sets up the global context (window
+An empty JS file is the shortest possible JS program, since it still sets up the global context (window, this, etc.).